The National Standards for Australian Museums and Galleries v1.5 September 2016 is available to download to the right.

 - One of the important challenges we face is environmental sustainability.
 Recent initiatives including Clever Custodians and M&G QLD’s Lighting and Sustainability Handbook go a long way towards resourcing the sector.
 Do we also need a pathway on how to become more sustainable in the Standards?

-You can contribute by a variety of methods.
+You can contribute by:

 Resources launched since version 1.5 of the National Standards and which might provide food for thought on updates to the National Standards include: